emeraldjava/emeraldjava.github.io/_posts/2014-03-22-and-so-it-begins.markdown

 It's taken a while to get ruby and jekyll installed but hopefully we're up and running now.

-For running jekyll locally i'n executing
+For running jekyll locally i'm executing

 {% highlight console %}
 jekyll serve --watch --baseurl ''